johnha881/AWS-Projects/Three-Micro-Services/README.md

       - create resource and then create a method that it will use to do some action
       - POST method will ask for what you want to interact with.
 In this case lambda and we can select the the lambda function we already created
    b.
 Deploy API
+      - will need to indicate which STAGE
+      - DEV,Test,Prod
+      - select the URL endpoint
+   c.
+Use curl or postman to inject actions into API Gateway

+5. Check if our inject works and use post commands to retreieve list/items inside the table

+SCALING
+1. DYNAMODB
+   a. enable auto scaling - adjust reading/write capcity
+   b.
+Good use of partition keys. else they become hot(used by too mamy items)
+   c.
+On-demand mode to avoid unpredictable workloads.
+2.